Frequently Asked Questions

 It is always an honor to be asked to serve as midwife, and if my schedule permits I am happy to have you transfer into my midwifery practice.
 We can accept transfers as late as 20 weeks gestation.
 (Okay, give or take a few weeks on either side with consult.)
 If you transfer to me it means that we have a lot of catching up and bonding to do.
 You would need to bring a copy of your medical records from your current provider, and we can supply you with a Request to Release of Medical Records Form to give your previous provider.
 As part of our process in getting to know each other, we spend a lot of time together catching up and it is fun.

 7. I am pregnant with twins.
 Can we work together?

-Yes we can if Baby A, (lowest baby) is head down.
+Yes we can if Baby A, (lowest baby) and Baby B is head down.
 You will also be co managed with my collaborating physician Shane Wasden, MD.
 Get ready to hear about doubling your protein!

 8. I would like to try for a VBAC (Vaginal Birth After Cesarean).
 Can you help me?

 I have helped many women have their VBAC babies and am most familiar with and sensitive to the special needs of VBAC women.